Melanie Emmons Damian

 Harke Clasby & Bushman LLP

 Mr. Levenson is a lawyer with the Miami Regional Office of the United States Securities and Exchange Commission.
 Since May 2004, he has been Regional Trial Counsel, overseeing all litigation in the Miami office.
 Prior to joining the SEC in 2002, Mr. Levenson was in private practice in the Miami office of Holland + Knight LLP.
 He is a 1996 summa cum laude graduate of the University of Miami School of Law.
 After graduating, Mr. Levenson clerked for the Hon.
 Edward Davis, Chief United States District Judge for the Southern District of Florida.

-Melissa McCarthy is the General Manager/CEO of OCAS Inc. The company is a wholly owned subsidiary of the Norwegian based OCAS AS and focuses on developing technology to increase air safety primarily with respect to obstacle markings and collision avoidance while also promoting environmental concerns and interests.
-Melissa is a graduate of the United States Military Academy with a degree in engineering management.
+Melissa McCarthy is a Board Certified Holistic Health Practitioner and co-founder of Educate Tomorrow.
+Previously, Melissa served as an Executive in the Defence Sector as the General Manager/CEO of OCAS Inc. and the VP of Buisness Development for Innovative Concepts both based in Washington DC area.
+Melissa is a graduate of the United States Military Academy wiht a Bachelor of Science degree in Engineering Management.
 She served for six years in the US military as a Communications Officer rising to the rank of Captain.
 Since her visit to Niger in 2001, Ms. McCarthy has become especially involved with the Educate Tomorrow International Outreach Program.
-Stacey Koch Lieberman

 Attorney, Hughes Hubbard & Reed LLP